 The STAR technique is a useful strategy for responding to interview questions.
 It’s an excellent method to organise your thoughts when faced with challenging interview questions.
 There are four steps to this technique:

-- (S) Situation.
+(S) Situation.
 Describe the situation in which the event took place.

-- (A) Action.
+(A) Action.
 Explain what action you took to complete the task or solve the problem.

 What the interviewer wants to know: These questions are intended to discover the analytical thought processes you use to problem-solve.

-Focus on explaining, in detail, the steps you took to resolve a challenging work issue in the past.
+Focus on explaining, in STAR detail, the steps you took to resolve a challenging work issue in the past.

 When a hiring manager asks questions about teamwork, this is usually because good teamwork and collaboration skills are essential to doing the job effectively and efficiently.
 Be prepared to demonstrate how you have successfully been both a team leader and a willing team member or follower.

 Careers in emergency health care have never been more accessible and affordable.
-Its time you took the initiative and found out more information.
+It’s time you took the initiative and found out more information.

-Our support team are available for a chat (weekdays) on (07 5520 2522) or complete a paramedical career pathway plan and discover where a career in emergency health care can take you.
+Our support team are available for a chat (weekdays) on 1300 377 741 or complete a paramedical career pathway plan and discover where a career in emergency health care can take you.
 With the right qualifications (see below), you can begin working as a medic, work as an emergency first responder or choose from a wide range of response roles in various industries such as sports, travel, transportation, events etc. Patient transport is another sector where jobs growth is predicted to soar – as well as Paramedic jobs, which according to SEEK.com.au are predicted to rise 13.5% over the next 5 years.